 My first teacher training was in Sivandana yoga.
 I used to live near the Sivandana centre in London and enjoyed the classes that I attended so once I quit my stressful, but successful project manager job in television, I headed to to India.
 I was there for three months, one of which I spent in an Ashram in Maduri, living and studying the yogic life.
 It was a great experience, and led to a 200 hour yoga teaching qualification.

 2 months later I tried my first Anusara class at the Yoga Barn in Ubud, Bali.
 From the first class I noticed a change in me; The more I practiced, the more that surges of empathy would overwhelm me.
-I would say I'm a pretty loving and open person, but for a long time I felt scared to express it, or fearful of getting attached and hurt.
 The physical and philosophical principles of Anusara have helped me to be braver about opening my heart, through the good times, and the bad.

 A year later I started my second 200 hour yoga teaching qualification In Anusara.
 By this point I had moved to Cyprus and was teaching and giving Shiatsu, but every month I would fly back to London to train with my teacher Bridget Woods-Kramer at the renowned Triyoga studio.

 Just as I was coming close to completing the Anusara Elements teacher training I met Anna Zorzou.
 She invited me to join the YogaWorks teacher training that she was running in Cyprus.
 I knew the standard of the YogaWorks training, and had trained with a few of the teachers, and just couldn't turn down the opportunity to study with Anna.
 7 months later I completed my third 200 hour Yoga teaching qualification.
 My lates qualification is in Perinatal Yoga with the Birthlight Trust.
 I am a fully qualified Birthlight Pregnancy and Postnatal yoga teacher and also teach these classes weekly at The Centre.